awesmubarak/markdown_strings/README.md

 # Markdown Strings (ALPHA)

-A Python package for generating GitHub-Flavoured Markdown in a type-safe way.
+A type-safe Python package for generating Markdown.

 This library provides a set of functions to build complex Markdown documents programmatically, with a focus on correctness and security.
 It ensures that all generated content is properly escaped, preventing common rendering issues and potential injection vulnerabilities.